LinusMuema/Traveller/README.md

 ### 🚧 Construction in progress 🚧
-Below are some of the `ready-to-test` apk's equivalent to the code in this repo.
+Below are some of the `ready-to-test` apk's.
+The equivalent of the code in this repo.

 | Jetpack compose 	|                                         Flutter                                 	|
 |:-----------------:|:---------------------------------------------------------------------------------:|